antonioortegajr/Create-IDX-Broker-Polygon-Saved-link/README.md

 -----
 Creation of a polygon saved link requires latitude and longitude points.

+*Standard Disclaimer: This code is not official IDX Broker code.
+It does use their API, but in NO WAY is it supported by IDX Broker.
+DO NOT contact IDX Broker for any support of this code.*

 These can be created in an IDX Broker account and pulled via an API GET call for savedlinks.

 In the url string that contains the lat and long points do not include the plus signs as this appears to cause an encoding issue.